 Welcome to the Department of Geography at Royal Holloway.
-We very much hope that your year with us will be enjoyable and challenging, and we look forward to working with you on the MSc Quaternary Science programme.
+We very much hope that your year with us will be enjoyable and challenging, and we look forward to working with you on the MSc Past Climate and Environmental Change course.
 This handbook aims to give you all the basic information you will require for your academic studies.
-This includes information on the structure and organisation of the degree programme, teaching arrangements and assessment.
+This includes information on the structure and organisation of the degree, teaching arrangements and assessment.